jehogit/merging-pulling-exercise/README.md

 (Save and exit--you may now try `git status` to see the rainbow.md was modified but not added.)

-- Add your changes to your local git repository using
+- Add your changes to your local git repository:

 `git add rainbow.md`

-(At this point, we need to figure out how to do the merging.
-The idea here is to have students to pull-in changes in order to keep their document up-to-date as others are adding their changes.
-Potentially, we could have the following:

-- Select a volunteer who will be the first to commit their change.
+- Commit your change:

+ `git commit -m "added my color and name"`

+(The "added my color and name" part is a commit message.
+When you commit, you should always give a meaningful message showing what's done and changed.)

+- Push your change to the forked repository

 They create a pull request (PR) to merge their change into master.
 - In the main repo, the instructor merges the new change into master by approving the PR.
 - Everyone should now sync their repo via `git pull`.
 Note that people who selected the same color should/might(?) now get a merge conflict...
 <how to solve the merge conflict>